Envirometrix/PredictiveSoilMapping/01-Introduction.md

--   if polygon maps are used to insert pseudo-observations, try to use the most detailed soil polygon maps and focus on polygons with the very highest thematic purity.
+-   if polygon maps are used to insert pseudo-observations, try to use the most detailed soil polygon maps and focus on polygons with the highest thematic purity.

-Pseudo-observations are not an optimal solution to gaps in representation of landscape features, but are often necessary is one plans to apply complex non-linear models for PSM purposes.
+Pseudo-observations are not an optimal solution to gaps in representation of landscape features, but are often necessary if one plans to apply complex non-linear models for PSM purposes.

 ## Soil databases and soil information systems {#soil-databases-information}